awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

    dotnet new console -o myApp
    ```

-   This will require a few minutes to perform a one\-time\-only setup\.
+   This requires a few minutes to perform a one\-time\-only setup\.
 When it completes, run the sample project:

    ```
    dotnet run --project myApp